mutux/mutux.github.io/_posts/2020-12-28-ssh-without-password.markdown

 b@B's password:
 {% endhighlight %}

-# Finally append a's new public key to b@B:.ssh/authorized_keys and enter b's password one last time:
+3. Finally append a's new public key to b@B:.ssh/authorized_keys and enter b's password one last time:
 {% highlight bash %}
 a@A:~> cat .ssh/id_rsa.pub | ssh b@B 'cat >> .ssh/authorized_keys'

 b@B's password:
 {% endhighlight %}

+## Enjoy it

-#From now on you can log into B as b from A as a without password:
+From now on you can log into B as b from A as a without password:

 {% highlight bash %}
 a@A:~> ssh b@B